softwaremill/akka-http-session-faq/README.md

 ### Can a Cookie be stolen and be reused by an attacker?
 Yes.

-### How can I use Cookies in a secure way? {#secure-cookie}
+### <a name="secure-cookie"></a>How can I use Cookies in a secure way?
 1. Use the `invalidateSession` directive when a user logs out or doesn't need that session any longer.
-This is demonstrated by the `do_logout` route in the [CookieTransport example](https://github.com/akka-http-session-faq/blob/master/src/main/java/session/transport/CookieTransport.java).
+This is demonstrated by the `do_logout` route in the [CookieTransport example](https://github.com/softwaremill/akka-http-session-faq/tree/master/src/main/java/session/transport/CookieTransport.java).
 Its purpose is to send an empty `_sessiondata` Cookie to the client (typically a browser).
 In consequence, the browser should erase that Cookie to prevent an attacker to read the cookie later on.
 ```